19hours/sg-statutes/Acts/Companies Act.md

 —

+57 —

-57 —Prohibition of allotment unless minimum subscription received (Repealed by S 236/2002)
+Prohibition of allotment unless minimum subscription received (Repealed by S 236/2002)

 —

+58 —

-58 —Application and moneys to be held by the company in trust in a separate bank account until allotment (Repealed by S 236/2002)
+Application and moneys to be held by the company in trust in a separate bank account until allotment (Repealed by S 236/2002)

 —